resthub/resthub.org/backbone-stack.rst

 Backbone.js Stack
 =================

 RESThub Backbone stack provides a client-side full stack and guidelines for building enterprise grade HTML5 applications.
-It could be used with any server backend: Ruby, PHP, NodeJS, J2EE, Spring, Grail ...
+It could be used with any server backend: Ruby, PHP, NodeJS, JEE, Spring, Grails ...

 In addition to the existing librairies included in the stack, it provides additional functionalities (mainly Backbone.js addons) designed to allow you to build a real enterprise grade application, and described in this documentation.